Decreased endothelial nitric oxide, systemic oxidative stress, and increased sympathetic modulation contribute to hypertension in obese rats (2014)

 - Inibição da NO-sintase normaliza a resposta contrátil estimulada com fenilefrina em aorta de ratos hipertensos renais 2R-1C

-- Endothelial nitric oxide synthase and cyclooxygenase are activated by hydrogen peroxide in renal hypertensive rat aorta
+- Contractile response induced by phenylephrine in modulated by eNOS phosphorylation and by hydrogen peroxide production in renal hypertensive rat aorta

 Informações sobre o DOI: 10.1152/ajpheart.00520.2013 (Fonte: oaDOI API)